Pawnless chess endgame: General remarks on these endings

 Many of these endings are listed as a win in a certain number of moves.
 That assumes perfect play by both sides, which is rarely achieved if the number of moves is large.
 Also, finding the right moves may be exceedingly difficult for one or both sides.
 When a forced win is more than fifty moves long, some positions can be won within the fifty move limit (for a draw claim) and others cannot.
 Also, generally all of the combinations of pieces that are usually a theoretical draw have some non-trivial positions that are a win for one side.
 Similarly, combinations that are generally a win for one side often have non-trivial positions which result in draws.

 Tables

-This a table listing several pawnless endings, the number of moves in the longest win, and the winning percentage for the first player.
+This a table listing several common pawnless endings, the number of moves in the longest win, and the winning percentage for the first player.
 The winning percentage can be misleading – it is the percentage of wins out of all possible positions, even if a piece can immediately be captured or won by a skewer, pin, or fork.
 The largest number of moves to a win is the number of moves until either checkmate or transformation to a simpler position due to winning a piece.
 Also, the fifty-move rule is not taken into account.